sudo-project/sudo/INSTALL.md

         Sudoers options: !mailerpath or !mailto

     --with-sudoers-mode=MODE
         File mode for the sudoers file (octal).
-Note that if you wish to NFS-mount the sudoers file this must be group readable.
+If you wish to NFS-mount the sudoers file this must be group readable.
         This value may overridden at run-time in the sudo.conf file.
         The default mode is 0440.

     --with-sudoers-uid=UID
         User id that "owns" the sudoers file.
-Note that this is the numeric id, **not** the symbolic name.
+This is the numeric id, **not** the symbolic name.
 This value may overridden at run-time in the sudo.conf file.
 The default is 0.

     --with-sudoers-gid=GID
         Group id that "owns" the sudoers file.
-Note that this is the numeric id, **not** the symbolic name.
+This is the numeric id, **not** the symbolic name.
 This value may overridden at run-time in the sudo.conf file.
 The default is 0.

     --with-timeout=NUMBER
         Number of minutes that can elapse before sudo will ask for a passwd